deepsense-ai/seahorse/docs/doperations/mathematical_operation.rst

 ===========
 Description
 ===========
-Creates a Transformation that adds a new column basing on the mathematical formula provided by the user.
+Creates a Transformation that adds a new column based on the mathematical formula provided by the user.
 The formula grammar is based on SQL expressions.
 Sample formulas:

 - ``MAXIMUM(someColumn1, someColumn2) as col_max``